qwertyroiro/segment_tools/README.md

 - [ ] Add SAM and HQ-SAM
 - [ ] Support DINOSeg with FastSAM and HQ-SAM
 - [ ] Create a Colab demo
+- [ ] Add a function to utils for obtaining bbox from mask

 ## Prerequisites